 What To Pack for Your Child’s Sleepover (It’s Probably Less Than You Think)

 Everyone loves a sleepover.
 The kids are abuzz with excitement, and parents are equally happy to have the house to themselves for some quiet time.
-But before you get the party started, you’ll have to pack for said sleepover and prepare your child for a night without you.
+But before you get the party started, you’ll have to pack for a said sleepover and prepare your child for a night without you.
 Naturally, a little panic might set in.
 As your child’s entire bedtime routine flashes before your eyes, a giant suitcase might sound like a good plan.

 While getting your child ready for –– well, anything –– is never as easy as it seems, the good news is you don’t have to fit the entirety of their possessions into one bag.
 Rest assured that your kid will be just fine without all “the stuff.”
 A few essentials should suffice.
 Your only job is to make sure they have the things they need to get through the night and get some sleep.

 Ideally, you should pack a small bag that your child can handle, while remembering it’s only for one night (so, skip the luggage, a backpack should be just fine).
 One of the best ways to figure out what to pack in that backpack is to make either a written or mental list as you run through their bedtime routine in the evenings leading up to the sleepover.